bobb34/QST/README.md

 Our mission:
 - To be 'the default assessment solution for general use' by providing this free, open source, continually evolving software for everyone.

-We possess many, many decades of software development experience which translates to a product that will save you money by being very economical to run at small or large scale, is extremely stable, secure and has a feature set that no others can match.
+We possess many, many decades of full stack software development experience which translates to a product that will save you money by being very economical to run at small or large scale, is extremely stable, secure and has a feature set that no others can match.

 At QST our teams mandate is to support this software and create new features (many are from users requests).
 We provide free email support for installs and scaling.